kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/blue-green.md

 Given the output provided, let's dive deeper to understand the various elements and their implications:

-- Kurator allows customizing Rollout strategies under the `Spec.syncPolicies.rollout` section for services deployed via kustomization or helmrelease.
+- Kurator allows customizing Rollout strategies under the `Spec.syncPolicies.rollout` section for services deployed via kustomization.
 It will establish and implement Blue/Green Deployment for these services according to the configuration defined here.
 - The `workload` defines the target resource for the Blue/Green Deployment.
 The `kind` specifies the resource type, which can be either deployment or daemonset.
 - The `serviceName` and `port` specify the name of the service for the workload as well as the exposed port number.
 - The `trafficAnalysis` section defines the configuration for evaluating a new release version's health and readiness during a rollout process.